 Client communication must reflect this reality.
 True omnichannel capabilities — with clients able to communicate through every popular channel — is a non-negotiable component of a seamless customer experience.

 Still, we now live in a world of instant gratification.
-Clients expect an immediacy from their advisors that is simply not possible without an omnichannel strategy.
+Clients expect immediacy from their advisors that is simply not possible without an omnichannel strategy.
 Wealth managers must thus build their capabilities across all channels.